armyniemela/MAG7/README.md

 ## My visual work for Mag 7

 I used **datawrapper and Illustrator** and I already can use them well.
-I wish I had more time to do an oppening picture for my story but I'll do something nice in the next project.
+I wish I had more time to do an oppening picture for my story but it's done, it's fine as Soma says...

 ## My HTML work for Mag 7